mathisonian/awesome-visualization-research/README.md

 - [The Effects of Interactive Latency on Exploratory Visual Analysis](https://idl.cs.washington.edu/files/2014-Latency-InfoVis.pdf) - a look at how latency in a user interface can affect user behavior and impact what they learn about datasets
 - [Past, Present and Future of User Interface Software Tools](http://www.cs.cmu.edu/~amulet/papers/futureofhci.pdf) - an overview of of successes and failures in user interface tools, ideas for thinking about them, and thoughts on the future
 - [Graphical Perception: Theory, Experimentation, and Application to the Development of Graphical Methods](http://info.slis.indiana.edu/~katy/S637-S11/cleveland84.pdf) - a look at the effectiveness of different graphical forms
+- [How do People Make Sense of Unfamiliar Visualizations?](https://pdfs.semanticscholar.org/9fcc/2e2314cdf713a3763c9288b1a8fff9b64873.pdf) - An attempt to model how how people make sense of information visualizations -- in particular unfamiliar visualization forms.

 ## Research Methods